-- 2 These areas can be satisfied by a STEM variant. - 3 No more than two courses in any discipline or interdisciplinary field can be used to satisfy Flexible Core requirements. - 4 Choose 9 credits from any history courses with at least one course being non-Western history
+- 3 No more than two courses in any discipline or interdisciplinary field can be used to satisfy Flexible Core requirements. - 4 Choose 9 credits from any history courses with at least one course being non-Western history.

 Human Services (HUM)